How to Read Cat Food Labels

 - Feeding Directions: These are guidelines to help you determine how much to feed your cat each day.
 You may need to adjust the amount of food to help her maintain her ideal body condition.

 - Calorie Statement: You’ll see calories listed on a kilocalorie per kilogram basis and as a common unit of measure, like kilocalories per cup.
 This will help you when comparing different brands of cat food.

 What’s the difference between nutrients and ingredients?
 Ingredients in your cat’s food may include things like chicken, fish, corn or rice, among others.
 Those ingredients provide nutrients like protein and carbohydrates.

 Nutrients in a complete and balanced cat food include:

-- Protein: According to Dr. RuthAnn Lobos, DVM, CCRT and Purina Institute Scientific Programs and Events Manager, “Cats are carnivores and have higher protein requirements than most mammals—even dogs and humans.”
+- Protein: According to Dr. RuthAnn Lobos, a Purina veterinarian, “Cats have higher protein requirements than most mammals—even dogs and humans.”
 Cats need 22 amino acids, which are the building blocks of proteins.
 Although cats can make some amino acids themselves, they have to get others from their food, says Dr. Lobos.
 While they can digest both plant- and animal-based proteins, only animal proteins provide them with those essential amino acids.
 Dr. Lobos recommends cats consume about 2.3 grams of protein per pound of body weight.
 “For example, a 10-pound cat would need about 23 grams of protein per day,” she says.